Mtalvadi/bike-riding-analysis-using-tableau/README.md

 # bike-riding-analysis-using-tableau

-This dashboard gives insights on the hourly and daily count of rental bikes in the Capital Bike Share system for the years 2011 and 2012, together with seasonal and meteorological data.
+The dashboard provides insights into the hourly and daily count of rental bikes in the Capital Bike Share system for the years 2011 and 2012, incorporating seasonal and meteorological data.
+It offers a comprehensive view of bike rental patterns, aiding in strategic planning and resource optimization for the bike-sharing system based on historical usage and external factors like weather and seasons.

 Dataset : Bike sharing Dataset.
 (2019, March 3).
 Kaggle. https://www.kaggle.com/datasets/lakshmi25npathi/bike-sharing-dataset?resource=download